Cylinders (iron, steel, Nikasil, Galnikal).

 So, what about failed Nikasil cylinders?

 While, as mentioned earlier, boring is not generally done with the Nikasil or Galnikal cylinders, it can be done; and I have the specialists listed in my references article, under C for cylinders. http://bmwmotorcycletech.info/references.htm.
 The problem then is to find aftermarket pistons that fit ...unless cylinders are re-done to match BMW pistons.
 Some, if not most, early cylinders can be reclaimed by plating them with a coating that is similar to Nikasil or Galnikal.
+This can also be done with the Nikasil cylinders, where the old coating is removed by treatment with nitric acid, and then cleaned up and re-coated.

 Many places rebore cylinders.
 For our Airheads, it can tricky to maintain concentricity & avoid taper.
 I recommend against boring the old steel R100 cylinders.
 They should be honed to size; if that can be done.
 Honing & boring, in any case, should be done using pressure plates.